SKrotkih/eMia-React-Native/README.md

 eMia uses Firebase database, storage, authentication and cloud messages.

 Notes.
 This React Native version contains also some native things.
-There is a view controller on Filter scene (iOS, Swift 5) which is launched by options menu button.
+For example there is Filter View Controller (iOS, Swift 5) which is launched by options menu button (React Native  component).

 ## Requirements